nscaamano/py-datagolf/README.md

 print(api.get_players())
 ```

- datagolf.request may also be used for raw responses.
-An api_key can be passed here as well.

 See /examples directory for example usage.

 ## Documentation
 There are no public docs yet.